My education of Burlesque so far, and what not to expect…

 The lineup was incredible, the atmosphere was electric, and the champagne mixed with red wine was a bad idea.
 I. Was.
 Hooked.

-I saw the magical LouLou D’Vil, who went on to win the title of Miss Exotic World 2013 (one of Burlesque’s most prestigious titles!)
-The beautiful Billie Rae, with the most enchanting victoriana-style ballerina and circus acts, Vicky Butterfly, who is something of a British Burlesque legend, along with singers, magicians, circus skills and comedy.
+I saw the magical LouLou D’Vil, who went on to win the title of Miss Exotic World 2013 (one of Burlesque’s most prestigious titles!).
+The beautiful Billie Rae, with the most enchanting victoriana-style ballerina and circus acts.
+Vicky Butterfly, who is something of a British Burlesque legend, along with singers, magicians, circus skills and comedy.
 I couldn’t have been luckier that this was my first of many experiences of professional Burlesque.
 Meeting Neil Kendall was like meeting a celebrity for me, and I was in awe of his energy, presence and fabulous professionalism!
-I’m still gobsmacked when he recognises me and I’ve been lucky enough to attend all of his local events including those held at the beautiful Morecambe Winter Gardens (a crumbling yet stunning theatre).
-Most of his events are now at Halloween, so we often meet in a whirlwind of costumes/blood/sweat/beers:
+I’m still honoured when he recognises me and I’ve been lucky enough to attend all of his local events including those held at the beautiful Morecambe Winter Gardens (a crumbling yet stunning theatre).
+A lot of his events are at Halloween, so we often meet in a whirlwind of costumes/blood/sweat/beers:

 (Halloween 2013 and 2014, fully costumed and fully sozzled!)

 So that, my friends, was my introduction to the real world of Burlesque.
-At the age of 21, I developed a life-long devotion with this art form, a relationship I’m still working on.
+At the age of 21, I developed a life-long devotion with this art form, a relationship I’m still falling for every day.
 The first people to know about my debut performance will be you, so keep your eyes peeled for costume prep, musical choices and my inspirations!